robinkarim/Production-Book/docs/ini/ini-getting-started.rst

 * Reviewing your analytics on CIRRENT™ Console

 Once data starts steaming in from CIRRENT™ Agent you will be able to review a range of analytics across all your devices, and drill down into device specific analytics.
 You can read more about the CIRRENT™ Console here.

+**Note:** before you get started with INI you must have an active CIRRENT™ Cloud account so that you register your device and access CIRRENT™ Console where you will view your device data.
+You also need a device that is compatible with the CIRRENT™ Agent – you can view the requirements here.

 *******************************************
 Onboarding devices into the CIRRENT™ Cloud
 *******************************************

 Before your device can start to send data to the CIRRENT™ Cloud it must first authenticate itself with the CIRRENT™ Cloud through an onboarding process.
-You onboard your devices to CIRRENT™ Cloud in one of three ways:
+You onboard your devices to CIRRENT™ Cloud in one of four ways:

 * During manufacturing you pre-flash temporary device credentials to your device which your device uses when contacting the CIRRENT™ Cloud to request onboarding and a device ID

-* You onboard your devices one by one or in bulk via the OPS API
+* You onboard your devices one by one or in bulk via the API

 * You onboard devices one by one using the CIRRENT™ Wi-Fi onboarding app